thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 </html>
 {% endhighlight %}

 You should most always end up with quite a light weight index file.
 You can serve this off your server and then the rest of your site off a CDN ensuring that everything that can be cached, will be.
+(You can also now serve the index file off the CDN using Cloudfront)

 ### What does the bootstrap look like?